Zeus (gamer): Professional career

 T1 entered the 2023 World Championship as the LCK's second seed.
 Zeus reached his second consecutive appearance in the Worlds finals after T1 secured a victory over JD Gaming in the semifinals.
-In the finals against Weibo Gaming, the first game saw both teams evenly matched until the 18-minute mark, when Keria executed a move called Hostile Takeover.
+In the finals against Weibo Gaming, the first game saw both teams evenly matched until the 18-minute mark, when Keria executed a move called "Hostile Takeover".
 The play allowed Zeus and Faker to secure kills that enabling T1 to establish a significant lead and ultimately secure the victory in the game.
-T1 carried this momentum to win the following two games as well, resulting in a 3–0 victory and giving Zeus his first World Championship title.
+T1 went on to win the following two games as well, resulting in a 3–0 victory and giving Zeus his first World Championship title.
 Zeus was also named the MVP of the Finals.
 On November 23, 2023, T1 announced that Zeus had re-signed with the team.
 At the 2023 LCK Awards ceremony, Zeus received his second consecutive Top Laner of the Year award.

 On November 19, 2024, Zeus parted ways with T1.
 The next day, he was announced as the newest member of Hanwha Life Esports.